 Better care at lower cost

-Medical sensors with built in connectivity tied to health analytics provide clinical dashboards allowing care providers to focus on patients who are in the most urgent need.
+Medical sensors with built-in connectivity tied to health analytics provide clinical dashboards allowing caregivers to treat the most critical patients first.

 From reactive to proactive